cloudmesh/cloudmesh-pi-burn/README.md

 This section is still under development.

-In case you have a Mesh Network, the setup can typically be even more simplifies as we can attach the unmanaged router directly to a Mesh node via a network cable.
-IN that case the node is directly connected to the internet and uses the DHCP feature from the Mesh router (see Figure 2).
+In case you have a Mesh Network, the setup can typically be even more simple as we can attach the unmanaged router directly to a Mesh node via a network cable.
+In that case, the node is directly connected to the internet and uses the DHCP feature from the Mesh router (see Figure 2).